cinqtechnologies/front-end-react-test/README.md

 ### Requisites
 * Create an app that displays all the info of the users.json file (it can be found on the root directory of this repository).

 * The users should only be fetched once when the app starts.
 After that, we are working with users from *memory*, **but we need to take care that real backend can be easily added later**.
-The users list should be an Angular component and every row needs to have 3 actions:
+The users list should be a React component and every row needs to have 3 actions:
 	- Show – button that shows the user details in **another route**;
 	- Delete – button that removes the user from the list;
 	- Select – checkbox that selects its users.